dataPulverizer/interface-d-c-fortran/README.md

 ## Introduction

-The examples presented here are run on a Linux Ubuntu 64-bit 16.04 system and use the [gcc 5.4.0][gcc] C and Fortran compilers and [ldc2][ldc2] D's LLVM-based D compiler.
+The C and Fortran programming languages have many popular tried and tested libraries.
+This article describes how to interface D code with C and Fortran.
+This includes outlining the ease in which functions in C standard libraries can be accessed from D, calling custom C functions from D, calling D functions from C, and calling Fortran subroutines from D. The article also covers how to use D's string mixins to generate code to avoid repetivive writing of wrapper functions.

 The D code in this article uses `-betterC` style.
 This mode of programming is increasingly popular in D circles focusing on D as a replacement for C in systems programming.
 The [`-betterC`][betterC] flag in the D compiler uses a ligth-weight subset of D and has the side-effect of facilitating an integration of D code to C that is as seamless as code from C to D.

+The examples presented here are run on a Linux Ubuntu 64-bit 16.04 system and use the [gcc 5.4.0][gcc] C and Fortran compilers and [ldc2][ldc2] D's LLVM-based D compiler.

 ## Calling C functions from D.